Skip to main content

 Philippines Employee Hiring Cost

 When hiring in the Philippines, it’s important to consider not just the gross salary, but also additional costs that an employer must cover.
-These include mandatory benefits and contributions to social security, health insurance, and other statutory benefits.
-For instance, if you hire an employee with a gross annual salary of PHP 100,000, the total annual cost to the employer would be approximately PHP 23,543.
-This covers the required employer contributions for Social Security System (SSS), PhilHealth, Pag-IBIG, and other legal benefits.
+These include mandatory benefits and contributions to social security, health insurance, housing savings, and other statutory benefits.
+For example, the employer cost for an employee earning PHP 100,000 annually should be recalculated using the current SSS, PhilHealth, Pag-IBIG, and Employees’ Compensation contribution schedules rather than older 2024 figures.

-This table reflects the gross salary and the additional costs for mandatory contributions that employers are required to pay in the Philippines.
-The total employer cost would be PHP 123,543 for an employee with a gross annual salary of PHP 100,000.
+This table should reflect the gross salary and the additional costs for mandatory contributions that employers are required to pay in the Philippines, using the current contribution schedules.

 Employee Benefits in Philippines